proxmox/proxmox-backup/docs/package-repositories.rst

 It may work with older, and should work with more recent released versions.

-In order to configure this repository you need to first :ref:`setup the Proxmox release key <package_repos_secure_apt>`.
-After that, add the repository URL to the APT sources lists.
 Edit the file ``/etc/apt/sources.list.d/pbs-client.list`` and add the following snipped